 Laptop Battery Explosion – Prevention

 The only answer for the prevention of laptop battery explosion is proper maintenance.
-People tend to neglect batteries as they tend to look simple parts and that they carry pretty safe measure of voltage.
+People tend to neglect batteries as they tend to look like simple parts and that they carry a pretty safe measure of voltage.
 But since their design is complicated, simple negligence can trigger off an explosion.

 Check out how you are using your laptop.
 Do you keep it plugged in always – even when away?
 Though it is fine most of the time, it is not advisable if you are to stay away from the laptop for longer times.
-I will recommend usage of a power stabilizer between your laptop plug and the mains.
+I will recommend the usage of a power stabilizer between your laptop plug and the mains.
 It need not be a heavy and pricy equipment.
-Just a power strip with appropriate fuse would do.
+Just a power strip with an appropriate fuse would do.
 That way, if a higher voltage burst comes along, at most the fuse will go and your laptop will disconnect from mains.
 If you are going to be away for a longer time – remove the laptop battery and keep it in a dry place.

 If you have the habit of forgetting or leaving the laptop on overnight, I would suggest setting up a hibernate time so that it auto shuts down after saving your computer state.
 I often fall asleep while taking breaks and hence have set up hibernate to 40 minutes.
 If I don’t return back to the computer, it turns itself off.
 That way, I save both on energy and on the possibility of any unwanted action.

 TIP: These Laptop cooling software may interest you.